PayUMEA/payu-mea-magento2_3/README.md

 2) Unpack the downloaded archive
 3) Copy the files from "payu-mea-magento2-master" folder to your Magento 2 entity to folder \app\code\PayU\EasyPlus\.
 If such directory/path doesn't exist you will need to create it

-After copyting the files you need to enable the extension by excuting the following command:
+After copying the files you need to enable the extension by excuting the following command:
 ```bash
 bin/magento module:enable --clear-static-content PayU_EasyPlus
 bin/magento setup:upgrade